Alzameister/Data_Analysis_I_Exercises/Exercise_2/sheet_2_solution.md

 The covariance of total time in minutes and age is a lot lower than if the total time is measured in time, whereas correlation stays the same.
 This is due to the fact that covariance is highly susceptible to different scaling effects, and correlation takes that into account by dividing by the multiplication of the standard deviations.

 ## Exercise 2

+### b)
+The natural background radiation is 2.4 mSv/y.
+From the result of the code, the average radiation in that room is between 2.590590 and 2.590605 mSv/y.
+This is definitively higher than the natural background radiation.